Who can use this feature?

 - Enter the request URL path you'd like to allowlist as a regex pattern.
 For example, if your request URL is

-. - Use the radio buttons to select whether you'd like to record the full body or only specific fields.
+https://www.example.com/api/[cust-id]/loginthen you should enter a URL pattern that looks like.*www\.example\.com/api/.*/login. - For both request and response bodies, use the radio buttons to select whether you'd like to capture Nothing, the Full Body, or only Specific fields.

 - If defining specific fields, enter a list of the fields you'd like to allowlist with each field on a new line.